 Table of Contents

-This article was last updated May 19, 2025
+This article was last updated July 27, 2026

 Summary

-This article is for people who have questions about current U.S. refugee resettlement policies, including the new “executive order” signed by President Trump on January 20, 2025.
+This article is for people who have questions about current U.S. refugee resettlement policies, including the “executive order” signed by President Trump on January 20, 2025.
 This executive order is called “Realigning the United States Refugee Admissions Program,” and it paused the U.S. refugee resettlement program.

 The article explains both what this executive order says and what it means for people who may be affected by these changes, such as current or potential refugee applicants.
 It also explains how the order is affected by IRAP’s lawsuit challenging the government’s decision to pause the refugee resettlement program.

 The U.S. refugee resettlement program is called the United States Refugee Admissions Program, or “USRAP.”
-An “executive order” is an official document from the president that requires the government to do certain things.

 On January 20, 2025, President Trump issued an executive order called “Realigning the United States Refugee Admissions Program.”
+An “executive order” is an official document from the president that requires the government to do certain things.
 This order says that for an unknown amount of time, the U.S. government must stop letting refugees enter the United States.
 It also says that the government must stop making decisions on open refugee applications.

 Shortly after the president issued this order, government agencies stopped accepting new refugee applications and paused all cases that were already open.
 They also canceled flights and travel arrangements for refugees who were already approved to travel.

 On February 10, 2025, IRAP filed a lawsuit against the government called Pacito v.
 Trump.
 This lawsuit argues that the government broke the law by stopping the U.S. Refugee Admissions Program (USRAP) and cutting its funding by executive order.
 The lawsuit is asking a U.S. judge to decide if the executive order and the actions the government took to stop the USRAP are illegal.
+This case is still in progress, but at this time, the court has said that President Trump is allowed to pause the refugee resettlement program.

 You can find links to the court filings and orders in the case here.